opf/openproject/docs/bim-guide/README.md

 ### Which versions of Revit are supported?

-The OpenProject BIM Addin for Revit supports the following versions:
+The OpenProject BIM Add-in for Revit supports the following versions:

 - REVIT 2019
 - REVIT 2020